-- to develop skills for surviving adversity, both today and down the road
+- Develop skills for surviving adversity, both today and down the road

-- to learn to have fun without the use of alcohol and drugs
+- Learn to have fun without the use of alcohol and drugs

-- to build the confidence to resist temptation and pressure
+- Build the confidence to resist temptation and pressure

-- to help establish the sense of empowerment that comes with self-reliance
+- Help establish the sense of empowerment that comes with self-reliance

-- to reassure that it’s ok to get help when you need it, at any age
+- Reassure that it’s ok to get help when you need it, at any age

-- to foster sobriety and recovery from each individual’s identified needs
+- Foster sobriety and recovery from each individual’s identified needs

-- to build a network of positive relationships, and engage in positive activities and behaviors
+- Build a network of positive relationships, and engage in positive activities and behaviors